roxannejoncas/homepage/_posts/2019-10-05-lemongrass.md

 “What’s that?” she asked, pointing.
 “Chex mix.
 It’s a baked mixture of pretzels, peanuts, bread chips, Chex cereal squares or other square crackers.
 All of it is covered in a butter and Worcestershire sauce, seasoned with garlic and onion powder, and salt.”
 “Wow, you know all the ingredients by heart?”
 “I love food.
 My mom and I used to make it all the time.
-That, and Rice Krispy squares.
-The best dessert of all time.”
+That, and Rice Krispy squares.”
 She grabs a hand full of Chex mix, “Rice Krispy squares?
 What are those?”
 She crunched away and put her hand over her mouth.
 “Oh, this so good,” she says through her mouthful.
+“Only the best dessert of all time.”
 I grab a persimmon slice.
-“Rice Krispies are puffed rice cereal covered in a sticky buttery marshmallow mix.
+“They're puffed rice cereal covered in a sticky buttery marshmallow mix.
 I imagine it’s what clouds would taste like.
 If they were a little crunchy and stringy.”
 “I would love to try one someday.
 I’m planning a trip to the USA after my graduation, so maybe then.”
 “Why wait?
 We can go to my house and make some.”
 “Really?”